Shoot-for-the-Sky/flying-wales/README.md

 - Explore the game's lore through a text based game built-in twine [The Story of the Flying Whales](https://shoot-for-the-sky.github.io/flying-whales/The_story_of_the_flying_whales.html)

+## Game Controls

+The controls for the game are:

+A - Dynamic mode.
+In this mode the whales will randomly gather points, and slowly regenerate lost health point.
+This mode is high risk high reward- the more you spend time in this mode the more points you will have, but you have to be quicker in reacting to incoming danger.

+S - Track mode.
+In this mode the whales are commanded to follow your cursor.
+Use this mode to reposition the whales and to avoid danger.

+D- Attack mode.
+In this mode the whales are stationary until you press left click with your mouse, thats when they will dash to that location.
+Each whale you have deals damage individually, so when your pack grows larger not only its easier to survive but you also deal more damage.
+Tip- When attacking enemies don't aim at them, aim behind them, That way when the dash is complete the whales are further away from the danger.

+Shield and Whale summon skills when available:

+Q- Shield, When off cooldown you can press Q to summon an invincible shield for a few seconds.
+The shield also deals damage to enemies!
+Decide for yourself whether you prefer to use it as an attacking tool or as a defensive tool.

+W- Whale summon.
+The whales call for help and summon an additional whale.
+Use this whenever possible!
+The more whales you have the stronger you are.

 ## Gameplay Screenshot

 ![Screenshot1](images/Screenshots/1.png)